text-gen/text-gen.com/_notes/Templates/01 Understanding Context.md

 ---
 In your note-taking and text manipulation endeavors, you may find yourself **working** with a variety of context variables.
 These context variables **serve** as placeholders or dynamic references within your notes and **play** a crucial role in organizing and automating your workflow.
 They **enable** you to **access** and **manipulate** different aspects of your notes, making your note-taking experience more versatile and efficient.
 In this documentation, we will **explore** various context variables, their purpose, and examples of how to use them effectively.

+> [!important]
+> The [[Template Playground]] is a dynamic environment designed to enhance your understanding and proficiency with templates.
+It serves as a practical learning center where you can explore, experiment, and craft templates in real-time.
 ## title
 The `{{title}}` context variable represents the title of the note.
 You can use it to reference and manipulate the note's title dynamically.